BellosC/set_up_livox_for_mapping/README.md

 If you want to **save the pcd** file please add map_file_path in launch file of the *mapping_horizon.launch*

-When you stop those 2 commands, you will find a .pcd file in the path that you hwve typed in the *map_file_path*.
+When you stop those 2 commands, you will find a .pcd file in the path that you hαve typed in the *map_file_path*.

-You can open this .pcd file in **Cloud Compare** or any other similar point-cloud software that supports .pcd file format.
+You can open this .pcd file with **Cloud Compare** or with any other similar point-cloud software that supports .pcd file format.

+---

 I will try to impove more this guide in the near future.